bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="box class after position absolute &amp; left 50px;" />
 </p>

-In our CSS over here for box, we need to add position absolute, and then we want to set the left position, left 50 px.
+<p>In our CSS over here for box, we need to add position absolute, and then
+we want to set the left position, left 50 px.
 Why is it 50 pixels?
 Because everything else is, is indented 50 pixels in here.
 I think I have that, yes, he said padding 50 pixels.
 If I don&apos;t set left 50 pixels, let&apos;s take a look at this really quickly.
 If I reset that, that puts that in the right place.
-But if I didn&apos;t put the 50 pixels in there, left 50 pixels, maybe it won&apos;t actually do anything, okay, well actually maybe be fine.
+But if I didn&apos;t put the 50 pixels in there, left 50 pixels, maybe it won&apos;t actually do anything, okay, well actually maybe be fine.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 195. movebox 300px from left (115) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">